ton-community/ton-docs/docs/develop/dapps/payment-processing/accept-payments-in-a-telegram-bot-2.md

     API_BASE_URL = 'https://testnet.toncenter.com'
 ```

-Here you need to fill your values in first 3 lines.
+Here you need to fill in the values in the first three lines:
  - `BOT_TOKEN` is your Telegram Bot token which you can get after [creating a bot](https://t.me/BotFather).
- - `DEPOSIT_ADDRESS` is your project's wallet address which will accept all the payments.
-You can just create a new TON wallet and copy it's address.
+ - `DEPOSIT_ADDRESS` is your project's wallet address which will accept all payments.
+You can just create a new TON wallet and copy its address.
- - `API_KEY` is your API key from Toncenter which you can get in [this bot](https://t.me/tonapibot).
+ - `API_KEY` is your API key from TON Center which you can get in [this bot](https://t.me/tonapibot).

-Also you can decide where will your bot work: in testnet or mainnet (4th line)
+You can also choose whether your bot will run on the testnet or the mainnet (4th line)

-That's all for Config file so we can move forward!
+That's all for the Config file, so we can move forward!

 ## Database
-Now let's edit the `db.py` file that will work with database of our bot.
+Now let's edit the `db.py` file that will work with the database of our bot.

-Import the sqlite3 library:
+Import the sqlite3 library.
 ```python
 import sqlite3
 ```

-Initialize database connection and cursor (you can choose any filename instead of `db.sqlite`):
+Initialize database connection and cursor (you can choose any filename instead of `db.sqlite`).
 ```python
 con = sqlite3.connect('db.sqlite')
 cur = con.cursor()
 ```

-To store information about users (their balances in our case), create table "Users" with User ID and balance rows:
+To store information about users (their balances in our case), create a table "Users" with User ID and balance rows.
 ```python
 cur.execute('''CREATE TABLE IF NOT EXISTS Users (
                 uid INTEGER,